Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system

-Given these challenges, Gopakumar et al. \cite{gopakumar2016mitigating} proposed a novel strategy involving the use of actuated swirler for altering the coupling between the flame and acoustic fluctuations.
-They found that actuating the swirler -- used for flame holding in a static state inside the combustion chamber -- at moderate rotation rates significantly altered the flame position and structure \cite{mahesh2018instability}.
-They observed the suppression of thermoacoustic instability through an intermittency route, hinting towards the de-synchronization of pressure and heat release rate fluctuations in attaining the control.
-The underlying mechanism of control was then modeled through a phenomenological model by Dutta et al. \cite{dutta2019investigating} based on synchronization of flamelet oscillators through the Kuramoto model, which was able to capture the heat release rate response observed in the experiments.
+Given these challenges, Gopakumar et al. \cite{gopakumar2016mitigating} proposed a novel strategy involving the use of an actuated swirler for altering the coupling between the flame and the acoustic fluctuations.
+They found that actuating the static swirler, used for flame stabilization inside the combustion chamber, even at moderate rotation rates significantly altered the flow field and the flame structure \cite{mahesh2018instability}.
+This alternation in the flow field caused by actuating swirler was associated with the suppression of thermoacoustic instability, where low amplitude aperiodic oscillations are observed through an intermittency route, hinting towards the de-synchronization of the acoustic pressure and the heat release rate fluctuations during the state of suppression.
+The underlying mechanism of suppression was then modeled by Dutta et al. \cite{dutta2019investigating} based on the synchronization of flame oscillators through the Kuramoto model \citep{kuramoto1975self}, which was able to quantitatively capture the heat release rate response observed in the experiments.